 By Ying Kit Chan

 In 1977, Ying Kit Chan’s The Way Is A Void (1977), a woodcut print, was selected by the Hong Kong Museum of Art for the Urban Council Award at the Hong Kong Contemporary Art Biennial.
-The title of this work was taken from the Chinese classical text Dao De Ching.
-The teachings of Dao De Ching influenced Chan’s artistic style and conceptual themes, which reflect on the spirit of nature and alerts human destruction to our planet.
+The title of this work was taken from the Chinese classical text Dao De Jing.
+The teachings of Dao De Jing influenced Chan’s artistic style and conceptual themes, which reflect the spirit of nature and alert of human destruction to our planet.

 About the Author